Benefits for your train line

 Untangling the City Loop means more trains, more often.
 It will make travel easier for you with more frequent trains carrying more people to destinations across Melbourne.

-Some of Melbourne’s busiest metropolitan train lines – Sunbury, Cranbourne and Pakenham – will run exclusively through the new tunnel.
+Melbourne’s busiest metropolitan train lines – Sunbury, Cranbourne and Pakenham – will run exclusively through the new tunnel.
 By taking these lines out of the City Loop, other lines will be able to run more services.

 The Metro Tunnel will also bring travel time savings to passengers across the suburban and regional lines.